jamilAjax/implementation/README.md

 ### Source code structure :speech_balloon:
 All packages and classes have been defined following *SOLID* principles and separated concerns.

-Some Domain-driven Design concepts were used for object naming and testing.

 Package list under ``com.mobiquity``